-Balance Billing: When a provider bills you for the difference between the out-of-network provider's charge and the allowed amount.
+Balance Billing: When an out-of-network provider bills you for the difference between the provider's charge and the allowed amount.
 For example, if the provider's charge is \$100 and the allowed amount is \$70, the provider may bill you for the remaining \$30.
-A preferred provider may not balance bill you for covered services.
+An in-network provider is not permitted to balance bill you for covered services.